 - A: The user that installed the cronjob.

-So this is where my first example derives, in order to answer the question I made a cronjob that would log into a file the username of the cronjob “runner”.
-To install such cronjob you just have to run:
+So this is where my first example derives from — to answer the question I made a cronjob that would log the username of the cron “runner” into a file.
+To install such a cronjob you just have to run:

 crontab -e

-The first time it might ask you what text editor you want to set as default, nano is usually the simplest choice; so just type the number for your desired editor and press enter.
-Now you will be prompted with the chosen editor and the following text is by default there:
+The first time it might ask what text editor you want to use — nano is usually the simplest choice.
+You’ll then be prompted with the chosen editor and the following text by default:

 # Edit this file to introduce tasks to be run by cron.